The TIGERS® Team Story: From a question to high impact work communities

 In July 2010, Dianne began to replicate the TIGERS multi-pronged approach so that any committed and trained leader could repeat her personal success.
 As a leader with a creator and facilitator value structure, Dianne knew that in order to improve the world of work for millions of employees and their families, certain things needed to happen.

-So here is the mission:
+So here is the TIGERS vision and mission:

 - One day, how employees experience their work will be through cooperation to successfully compete in the marketplace.